Know what’s in your tank

 While uncommon, tank water can suffer from a microbial bloom, which can have severe health effects.
 These usually occur during hot weather as this creates ideal conditions for bacteria and microorganisms to start multiplying.
 Aside from illness, the first indication is a distinctive sewage or rotten egg smell.

-Aside from animals, stagnation and decaying debris, contamination can be from roof restorations or ash from bushfires entering your tank.
+Aside from animals, stagnation and decaying debris, contamination can be from roof restorations, ash from bushfires or floodwater entering your tank.

 Protect your pump and filters